Grapevine, TX Traffic Tickets

 Keeping You Driving ...
 Legally!

-Driving legally in Texas is a privilege, not a right.
-But, for most people, driving is necessary in order to get to work, take care of children, and run a household.
-Completing basic household duties would be extremely difficult without the ability to legally drive.
-To make matters worse, the criminal penalties for driving without a valid driver’s license are severe.
-A first conviction leads to surcharges imposed by the Department of Public Safety (TxDPS) in the amount of $750.00.
-A second conviction for driving with an invalid driver’s license allows the State to file a charge against you as a Class B Misdemeanor, which carries a punishment ranging up to 6 months in the County Jail and/or up to a $2,000.00 fine.
+Getting a ticket for driving while your driver's license is suspended can be costly; the penalties are severe in the State of Texas!
+A first conviction leads to surcharges imposed by the Department of Public Safety (DPS) in the amount of $750.00.
+A second conviction for driving with an invalid driver license allows the State to file a charge against you as a Class B Misdemeanor, which carries a punishment ranging up to 6 months in the County Jail and/or up to a $2,000.00 fine.

 Who Qualifies for an Occupational Driver License?